mattermost/docs/source/about/self-hosted-subscriptions.rst

 .. tip::

    Not sure where to take the screenshot?
-Please reach out to your account executive, Customer Success Manager, orders@mattermost.com, or support@mattermost.com for assistance.
+Please reach out to your account executive, your Customer Success Manager, orders@mattermost.com, or `create a support ticket <https://support.mattermost.com/hc/en-us/requests/new?ticket_form_id=11184911962004>`_ for assistance.

 Renew your subscription
 -----------------------

 System admins will be alerted 60 days prior to license expiry via a banner in Mattermost.
 You can also dismiss the banner and renew your license at a later date via **System Console > Edition and License**.
-To renew your license, please `contact sales <https://mattermost.com/contact-sales/>`_
+To renew your license, please `contact sales <https://mattermost.com/contact-sales/>`_.

 Frequently asked questions
 --------------------------